An article by

-Much more often, “SEPA payment” specifically means a “SEPA Credit Transfer” (SCT).
+Much more often, “SEPA payment” specifically means a “SEPA Credit Transfer” (SCT) with its own SEPA SCT formats.
 This is a bank transfer in the retail payments service.
 To understand the difference between an SCT and a TARGET2 transaction, one has to know the different services in the Eurosystem.

 SEPA vs TARGET2: the Eurosystem

 Euro payments between SEPA participants are processed via the Eurosystem.
 The national central banks make the market infrastructure available to the banks in their country.
-There are different services for large value payments (TARGET2), securities transactions (TARGET2-Securities) and real-time payments (TIPS).
+There are different services for large value payments (TARGET2), securities transactions (TARGET2-Securities) and SEPA instant payments (following article explains TIPS transaction flows).
 Beside of that the German Bundesbank (BBk) provides a service for retail payments (RPS; in German: elektronischer Massenzahlungsverkehr EMZ) .